 The Digital Declaration has not only set forth a vision of a positive and people-centred digital future for all but it is also acting on it.
 Its selection to this year’s Paris Peace Forum further drives collaboration with new partners and helps empower other selected projects through digital, which plays an increasingly central role in almost every project.

 Last year, the GSMA We Care initiative was selected to be showcased at the Paris Peace Forum.

 This event is held every year on 11-13 November in Paris with the aim to place global governance at the top of the international agenda.
 Stakeholders discuss global governance issues and cooperate on solutions through three spaces:

 The Paris Peace Forum continues to demonstrate that in a deteriorated international environment it is still possible to advance governance solutions, scale up projects and launch new initiatives.
 Since its creation, the Forum has supported and accompanied numerous projects that respond to the cross-border challenges of our time.
-This year, in a hybrid format, 80 projects are invited to the Forum’s Space for Solutions, to tackle today’s transnational challenges.
+This year, in a hybrid format, 80 projects were invited to the Forum’s Space for Solutions, to tackle today’s transnational challenges.

 The responses to this fourth call for projects confirm the Forum's role as a major player in international coordination, as nearly 60% of the projects chosen by the Selection Committee are implemented across several continents.